giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

   main:
     identifier: uiapi-managementapi-authentication
     parent: uiapi-managementapi
+last_review_date: 2021-04-23
+user_questions:
+  - How can I authenticate as a user for the management API?
+  - How can I inspect the ID token issued for authenticating with the management API?
+  - What requirements are there to use single sign-on with the management API?
+  - How ca I refresh my groups memberships for management API authorization?
 ---

 # Authentication for the Management API

 Here we explain how you'll authenticate against the management API as a user.
-For admins, we provide guidance regarding your own identity provider and initial authorization setup, to permit user access.
+For admins, we provide some information regarding the requirements for the initial [single sign-on setup](#sso-requirements) and as some [technical details](#technical-details) you might want to be interested in.

 ## Authenticating as a user {#user-auth}